 F=2∙P∙RP+R

-True positives are image regions/pixels correctly classified as a certain class by the model and false negatives are regions/pixels correctly classified.
-False positives are those regions/pixels correctly classified as not belonging to a certain class.
+True positives are image regions/pixels correctly classified as belonging to a certain class by the model, while true negatives are correctly classified as not belonging to a certain class.
+False negatives are regions/pixels incorrectly classified as not belonging to a certain class, and false positives are those regions/pixels incorrectly classified as belonging to a certain class.
 Precision and recall are useful where the number of observations belonging to one class is significantly lower than those belonging to the other classes.
-These metrics are therefore used in evaluation of pixelwise segmentations, where the number of pixels corresponds to each class vary considerably.
+These metrics are therefore used in evaluation of pixelwise segmentations, where the number of pixels corresponding to each class vary considerably.
 The F1 score is an equal weighting of the recall and precision and quantifies how well the model performs in general.

 3. Data

-The chosen data sets that encompass a variety of environments (coastal, fluvial and lacustrine) and collection platforms (oblique stationary cameras, oblique aircraft, nadir UAV, nadir satellite)
+The chosen data sets encompass a variety of environments (coastal, fluvial and lacustrine) and collection platforms (oblique stationary cameras, oblique aircraft, nadir UAV, nadir satellite)

 3.1.
 NWPU